brimdata/zui/CONTRIBUTING.md

 npm start
 ```

+`npm install` will download all required dependencies, including zqd and zeek.
 Running `npm start` will compile files from `./src` to `./dist` and open the app.
 When a file is changed, it will recompile it and reload the app.

 On subsequent updates, `git pull` then `npm install`.

+### zqd

+`zqd`, from the [zq](https://github.com/brimsec/zq) repository, is the daemon responsible for data ingestion and query execution.
+As an npm postinstall step, a`zqd`binary is downloaded and stored in the`./zdeps`directory.
+Brim will automatically execute and terminate the zqd binary from`./zdeps` on application start and exit.

+When developing features that need a non-released zqd instance, you can:

+- change the `brimsec/zq` dependency in package.json to refer to a branch or git commit, either in `brimsec/zq` or some fork.
+If the dependency doesn't look like an official tagged zq repository, the Brim npm postinstall step will try to build and use zqd from the specified commit.
+- Or, you can build zqd yourself, and make it accessible via PATH, then run `brim_zqd_from_path=1 npm start`.

+### zeek

+Brim uses [Zeek](https://www.zeek.org) to convert packet captures into Zeek logs.
+These logs are then combined and stored in [zng format](https://github.com/brimsec/zq/blob/master/zng/docs/spec.md).
+As an npm postinstall step, a [zeek artifact](https://github.com/brimsec/zeek/releases) (an archive with a zeek binary and other configuration files) is downloaded and stored in the `./zdeps` directory.

+zqd runs zeek as needed to ingest packet capture data. zqd expects that a `zeek` command is available in its PATH; Brim ensures this is true for the zeek artifact under `./zdeps`.

 ## Tests